A to Z Challenge: Elisabeth the Musical

 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-Elisabeth is a Viennese, German-language musical with book/lyrics by Michael Kunze and music by Sylvester Levay.
-It portrays the life and death of Empress Elisabeth (“Sisi”) of Austria, wife of Emperor Franz Joseph I.
+A Viennese, German-language musical with book/lyrics by Michael Kunze and music by Sylvester Levay, it portrays the life and death of Empress Elisabeth (“Sisi”) of Austria, wife of Emperor Franz Joseph I.

 As a fan of Rudolf Affair Mayerling, I especially love the small role Rudolf plays in Elisabeth and his songs are heartbreaking and gorgeous.